-- The Brookhaven Executive Roundtable (BER), established in 1997 by DOE's Brookhaven Site Office, meets routinely to update local, state, and federal elected officials and their staff, regulators, and other government agencies on environmental and operational issues, as well as scientific discoveries and initiatives. - The Community Advisory Council (CAC), established by BNL in 1998, advises Laboratory management primarily on environmental, health, and safety issues related to BNL that are of importance to the community.
-The CAC is comprised of 27 member organizations and individuals representing civic, education, employee, community, environmental, business, and health interests.
-The CAC sets its own agenda in cooperation with the Laboratory and typically meets monthly. except for July and August.
+The Brookhaven Executive Roundtable (BER), established in 1997 by DOE's Brookhaven Site Office, meets routinely to update local, state, and federal elected officials and their staff, regulators, and other government agencies on environmental and operational issues, as well as scientific discoveries and initiatives.

+- The Community Advisory Council (CAC), established by BNL in 1998, advises Laboratory management primarily on environmental, health, and safety issues related to BNL that are of importance to the community.
+The CAC is comprised of 26 member organizations and individuals representing civic, education, employee, community, environmental, business, and health interests.
+The CAC sets its own agenda in cooperation with the Laboratory and typically meets monthly, except for July and August.
 The CAC is one of the primary ways the Laboratory keeps the community informed.
 Meetings are open to the public and are announced on the BNL homepage calendar and on the Stakeholder Relations website which links to the CAC webpage, meeting agendas, and past meeting presentations and minutes.
-An opportunity for public comment is provided at each meeting and organizations interested in participating on the CAC are encouraged to attend meetings and make their interest known. - Monthly teleconference calls are held with parties to the Laboratory's Interagency Agreement and other federal, state, and local regulators to update them on project status.
+An opportunity for public comment is provided at each meeting.
+Organizations interested in participating on the CAC are encouraged to attend meetings and make their interest known. - Monthly teleconference calls are held with parties to the Laboratory's Interagency Agreement and other federal, state, and local regulators to update them on project status.
 The calls also provide the opportunity to gather input and feedback and to discuss emerging environmental findings and initiatives. - Stakeholder Relations also manages several outreach programs that provide opportunities for stakeholders to become familiar with the Laboratory's facilities and research projects.
-Outreach programs include:

-- Tour Program: Opportunities to learn about BNL are offered to college, university, professional, and community groups.
+Outreach programs include: - Tour Program: Opportunities to learn about BNL are offered to college, university, professional, and community groups.
 Tour groups visit the Laboratory's scientific machines and research facilities and meet with scientists to discuss research.
 Agendas are developed to meet the interests of the groups and may include sustainability and environmental stewardship issues.
-Tours were provided for more than 2,125 visitors in 2017. - Summer Sundays: Held on four Sundays each summer, these open houses enable the public to visit BNL science facilities, experience hands-on activities, and learn about research projects and environmental stewardship programs.
-In 2017, more than 5,000 visitors participated in the program. - PubSci: BNL's science café and conversation series features distinguished Laboratory scientists who appear at public venues to discuss cutting-edge topics and research in an informal setting.
-During 2017, science-interested community members and BNL and Stony Brook University researchers discussed "Dark Matter, Dark Energy." - Science on Screen: This partnership program with the Huntington Cinema Arts Centre presents classic, cult, or documentary movies that provide BNL scientists an opportunity to discuss their research.
-In 2017, the Centre featured a showing of "Still Alice," a 2014 American independent film based on the true story of a linguistics professor diagnosed with Alzheimer's disease; BNL and Stony Brook University researchers highlighted research on Alzheimer's disease at BNL's National Synchrotron Light Source-II.
+Tours were provided for more than 2,000 visitors in 2018.

+- Summer Sundays: Held on four Sundays each summer, these open houses enable the public to visit BNL science facilities, experience hands-on activities, and learn about research projects and environmental stewardship programs.
+In 2018, more than 4,500 visitors participated in the program. - PubSci: BNL's science café and conversation series features distinguished Laboratory scientists who appear at public venues to discuss cutting-edge topics and research in an informal setting.
+During 2018, science-interested community members and BNL and Stony Brook University researchers discussed topics such as Personalizing Medicine, the Building Blocks of Matter, and Illumination--the Secret Chemistry of Oil Paintings.

-The Laboratory also participates in and hosts various outreach events throughout the year such as festivals, workshops, BNL's Earth Day celebration, the World Science Festival, the City of Science, and the Port Jefferson Mini-Maker Faire.
+The Laboratory also participates in and hosts various outreach events throughout the year such as festivals, workshops, BNL's Earth Day celebration, the World Science Festival, the City of Science, the New York City Maker Faire, and the Port Jefferson Mini-Maker Faire.
 Brown bag lunch meetings for employees are held periodically and cover topics of interest, including project updates, newly proposed initiatives, wildlife management concerns, and employee benefits information.

-BNL's Media & Communications Office issues press releases to news and media outlets and the Internal Communications Office publishes electronic and printed weekly employee newsletters-Brookhaven This Week and The Brookhaven Digest.
-In addition, a Director's Office web-based publication, Monday Memo, is issued bi-weekly to employees and focuses on administrative topics important to the Laboratory population.
+BNL's Media & Communications Office issues press releases to news and media outlets and the Internal Communications Office publishes electronic and printed weekly employee newsletters, such as Brookhaven This Week and The Brookhaven Digest.
+In addition, a Director's Office web-based publication, Monday Memo, is issued bi-weekly to employees and focuses on topics important to the Laboratory population.